A registered nurse can get a green card to come to the US more easily than almost any other professional.

 Registered nurses are classified by the US Department of Labor as a Schedule A shortage occupation which makes it easier for RNs (and Physical Therapists) to immigrate to the US than for persons in other occupations.
-A foreign-born RN must take the NCLEX examination (and sometimes the CGFNS examination), obtain a VisaScreen certificate and be sponsored by a US employer in order to immigrate to the US.
+A foreign-born RN must take the NCLEX examination (and sometimes the CGFNS examination), pass an English examination (IELTS or TOEFL), obtain a VisaScreen certificate and be sponsored by a US employer in order to immigrate to the US.

-We offer free consultations for RNs with Senior Paralegal Elsa Garcia.
+We offer free consultations for RNs with Members of Our Team.

 They Are About Providing Solutions